Vogelmensch/Burn/README.md

 |---|---|

 ### &#x1F3F0; The Castle
 The kind-hearted witch Ellen has been captured by the Evil!
-They have cursed her with a spell of eternal sleep.\ Can you move the candle's fire through the castle to burn down the glowing stone which holds the curse?
+They have cursed her with a spell of eternal sleep.<br> Can you move the candle's flame through the castle to burn down the glowing stone which holds the curse?
 There is no time to waste: A storm is coming!
 |![Castle 1](Images/pngs/burn_castle1.png)|![Castle 2](Images/pngs/burn_castle2.png)|
 |---|---|